 What Shouldn’t I Do?

-Expect any fresh eggs.
+Whatever you do, don’t expect any fresh eggs.
 Growing in new feathers takes a lot of energy and you should expect a drop in egg production for a while.
 It generally takes 8-12 weeks for the full molt to take place.

 Which is a long time to feed chickens that aren’t laying.
 You can yell at them if it makes you feel better but they don’t care and they might poop on you out of spite.